Advancing Cultural Safety and Anti-Racism

 Work completed or underway:

-• Meetings held in June and September 2025; next virtual meeting scheduled for November 2025 and annual in-person meeting planned for February 2026 in Déline (planned)
+- Meetings held in June and September 2025, and November 2025; the annual in-person meeting is being planned for 2026 (planned)